jaredly/j3/Roadmap.md

   different thing.
 Maybe call it 'custom'?
   And, well, when the custom is selected, do I have to relinquish focus?
 Maybe.
+  - [ ] So, yeah I think I do want to give it full focus control. which is maybe tricky? idk.
+- [ ] TODO blink needs to be a thing!

 # Syntax Tests